Tables (Google): Collaboration and revision history

-Tables allows users to collaborate in real-time on records in a table.
-Tables can be shared, opened, and edited by multiple users simultaneously and users are able to see field-by-field changes as collaborators make edits.
-All changes to table records are automatically saved to Google's servers, and a change history for records are automatically kept so past edits may be viewed and reverted to.
-Deleted rows, columns, tables, and workspaces can also be restored within a given timeframe.
+Tables allowed users to collaborate in real-time on records in a table.
+Tables could be shared, opened, and edited by multiple users simultaneously and users were able to see field-by-field changes as collaborators make edits.
+All changes to table records were automatically saved to Google's servers, and a change history for records were automatically kept so past edits may be viewed and reverted to.
+Deleted rows, columns, tables, and workspaces could also be restored within a given timeframe.

 Sharing and access control

-Users can share their tables and workspaces from Tables using similar permissioning roles as Google Drive, such as editors, commenters, and viewers.
-Tables also supports an additional "writer" role that allows users to modify rows in the table, but not the table or columns.
+Users could share their tables and workspaces from Tables using similar permissioning roles as Google Drive, such as editors, commenters, and viewers.
+Tables also supported an additional "writer" role that allowed users to modify rows in the table, but not the table or columns.

-Users can share tables and workspaces with other individual Google users, Google Groups, or with their entire work domain.
+Users could share tables and workspaces with other individual Google users, Google Groups, or with their entire work domain.

-Tables and workspaces can be shared independently of each other, and you can restrict access to a table within a workspace to provide more granular control of which users can see which data.
+Tables and workspaces could be shared independently of each other, and they could restrict access to a table within a workspace to provide more granular control of which users could see which data.